Cancellation of tourneys surreal for players

 Marshall’s women’s basketball team was less than 10 minutes from taking the floor against top-seed Rice in the Conference USA quarterfinals.

-With just more seven minutes left before tip-off, an announcement came over the intercom at The Ford Center that Conference USA had canceled the rest of the tournament due to developments and the continued spread of the coronavirus, also known as COVID-19.
+With just more than seven minutes left before tipoff, an announcement came over the intercom at the Ford Center that Conference USA had canceled the rest of the tournament due to developments and the continued spread of the coronavirus, also known as COVID-19.
 Fans were instructed to make their way to the exits.

 Just like that, it was over.